-The prevalence of CD among Yemeni patients with gastrointestinal disorders was as high as 9.2%, especially among children and adolescents.
+The prevalence of CD among Yemeni patients with gastrointestinal disorders was as high as 9.2%, especially among children and adolescents compared to primary care groups elsewhere in the world who reported gastrointestinal symptoms, and the incidence of celiac disease was around 3%.
 The disease was prevalent among females.
 On the other hand diagnosis by serological markers is useful in detecting CD in these patients.
-However, more studies are needed to support and confirm our findings and conclusions.
+However, more studies are needed to support and confirm current findings and conclusions.
 According to this high prevalence, clinicians should pay more attention to CD when examining huge different symptoms especially among women, children and teens to avoid misdiagnosis or long-term delay diagnosis.